idbrii/vim-ripple/README.rst

 Recommendations
 ---------------
-You can get tab completion of your Python commands by using any of the available methods of completion in Vim.
-I've tried the pydiction tab-completion plugin and recommend that anyone using vim-ripple install pydiction_
+You can get tab completion of your Python commands by using any of the available methods of completion in Vim.  hsitz tried the pydiction_ tab-completion plugin and recommends it to anyone using vim-ripple.

 .. _pydiction: http://www.vim.org/scripts/script.php?script_id=850